PRM Course Descriptions

 PRM 326 Inclusive Recreation (3).
 Methods and techniques that promote the inclusion of people with disabilities into recreation programs and facilities.
 Fall, Spring & Summer.

 PRM 331 Outdoor Leadership Certification I (3).
-The first of two courses required to train outdoor leaders who may then be certified through the Wilderness Education Association.
+First of two courses required t train outdoor leaders who may then earn a Certificate of Outdoor Leadership through NAU.
 Outdoor leadership theories, techniques, and outdoor pursuit administration.
 Includes six days of fieldwork.
-Fall &Spring
+Letter grade only.
+Course fee required.

 PRM 346W Wildland Recreation Management (3).
 Overview of wildland recreation management principles, practices, and current issues.
 Prerequisite: junior or senior status.
 Fall, Spring & Summer.

-PRM 350 Cultural Recreation (3).
+PRM 350 Cultural Recreation (CU Liberal Study) (3).
 This course offers an introduction to culture based differences in values and expectations related to recreation and leisure experiences in the United States.
 Fall.

 PRM 352 Experiential Process in Outdoor Recreation (3).
 Description of experiential processes, design for experiential recreational activities, process assessment, and field practices.
-Prerequisite: PRM 331.
 Spring

 PRM 360 Interpretation for Parks and Recreation (3).
 Theory, techniques, and applications of oral and written interpretation for parks and recreation management.
 Fall, Spring & Summer